psychemedia/stuff-and-nonsense/01_A38_SouthWest_Bound/00_Stuff_and_nonsense.md

 I don't have a quality filter,
 Just do the best I can.

+As for an iambic pentameter,
+That doesn't even rhyme,
+"What's that, when it's at home?",
+I say.
+Without it, I'm just fine.

-I don't have a quality filter,
+So I don't have a quality filter,
 Whenever writing stuff,
 I don't have a quality filter,
 Which is why I churn so much.